jstasiak/scripter/README.md

 CAPTAIN PARKER doesn't look too well.

 	SMITH: So, it's begun.
-	PARKER: Yes, it has.
+	PARKER: Yes. (inhales) Yes, it has.
-	SMITH: I was afraid it'd come to this.```
+	SMITH: I was afraid it'd come to this.
 ```

 TeX output: